-Some people with dementia find it hard to concentrate on the television.
-They may find programmes with complicated plots or lots of characters difficult to follow.
-Some find listening to the radio or talking book easier as the brain only has to concentrate on sound, rather than sound and pictures.
-Music often brings back memories, which can be very reassuring and enjoyable.
+Some people with dementia find it hard to concentrate on programmes with complicated plots or lots of characters.
+Some find listening to the radio or an audio book easier as the brain only has to concentrate on sound.
+Music often brings back memories, which can be enjoyable.